Best Alfred Alternatives in 2026

 - Integration with shell scripts and AppleScripts: Extensibility through external scripts enables Keyboard Maestro macros to execute command-line utilities, run AppleScripts, and integrate with system-level automation tools.

-Keyboard Maestro is used by Mac power users who require automation that goes far beyond simple launching.
-It is typically applied in workflows where complex conditional logic, image recognition, scheduled automation, and deep macOS-level control are necessary for streamlining repetitive tasks.
+Keyboard Maestro fits Mac power users who need automation far beyond simple launching.
+It tends to land where complex conditional logic, image recognition, scheduled automation, and deep macOS-level control are what it takes to streamline repetitive tasks.

 6. Spotlight

-Apple’s Spotlight comes pre-installed on every Mac, providing basic launcher functionality without additional software or cost.
+Apple’s Spotlight comes pre-installed on every Mac, giving you basic launcher functionality with no extra software or cost.

 Key Features